Increasing arc-connectivity by bounded- and fixed-size inversions: Inapproximability

 This section is dedicated to proving Theorem~\ref{thm:inapproximability} for the case $p=3$.
 We first introduce the problem we reduce from.
 Given a graph $G$, a {\it $P_3$-packing} in $G$ is a collection of pairwise vertex-disjoint subgraphs of $G$ each of which is isomorphic to $P_3$.
 We consider the following problem.

 \defproblem{$P_3$-Packing (P3P)}{A graph $G$ and an integer $t$.}{Does $G$ admit a $P_3$-packing of size $t$?}

 An instance $(G,t)$ of P3P is called {\it bipartite} if $G$ is bipartite.
-Our reduction is based on the following inapproximability result which can be found in~\cite{MONNOT2007677}. \begin{lemma} There exists some $\epsilon'>0$ and some $c>0$ such that, unless $P=NP$, there is no polynomial-time algorithm that, given a bipartite instance $(G,t)$ of P3P with $t \geq c|V(G)|$, outputs `yes' if $G$ admits a $P_3$-packing of size $t$ and outputs `no' if $G$ does not admit a $P_3$-packing of size $(1-\epsilon')t$. \end{lemma} The main difficulty of our reduction is contained in the following result which shows how to compute a corresponding instance of the inversion problem when an appropriate instance of P3P is given.
+Our reduction is based on the following inapproximability result due to Monnot and Toulouse~\cite{MONNOT2007677}. \begin{lemma}[\cite{MONNOT2007677}] There exist $\epsilon'>0$ and $c>0$ such that, unless $P=NP$, there is no polynomial-time algorithm that, given a bipartite instance $(G,t)$ of P3P with $t \geq c|V(G)|$, outputs `yes' if $G$ admits a $P_3$-packing of size $t$ and outputs `no' if $G$ does not admit a $P_3$-packing of size $(1-\epsilon')t$. \end{lemma} The main difficulty of our reduction is contained in the following result which shows how to compute a corresponding instance of the inversion problem when an appropriate instance of P3P is given.